NCAR/ncar-spack/README.md

 source <NCAR_ROOT_SPACK>/share/spack/setup-env.sh
 ```

-*Note: running `clean_bash` will take care of both of these steps for you, in addition to providing you with an otherwise pristine bash shell environment.
+*Note: running `clean_bash` will take care of both of these steps for you assuming Spack is available in your existing environment (or you specify directly as documented below), in addition to providing you with an otherwise pristine bash shell environment.
 The [t]c-shell does not have the required functionality to source the Spack setup script, but it will still clean the environment and add a modern Python.*

 Since Spack will output YAML lines with two-space indentation, the following Vim settings are recommended:
 ```